2022 Senate Candidate Profile: Ben Jorgensen - Honi Soit

 On budget and finances, Jorgensen is proposing a review into Student Services and Amenities Fee (SSAF) allocations.
 Although he emphasised the need for organisations providing student services to have adequate funding, he was unable to clearly articulate why such a review was necessary; when asked whether he thought certain organisations needed more or less SSAF funding, he replied that “he didn’t think so”.
 In regards to the University Executive’s concerning spending habits, Jorgensen was careful to refrain from outright criticising the Executive.
 He described those expenditures as “not necessarily justified”, although qualified this by saying that he could not make a proper judgement due to a lack of transparency.

 Jorgensen hesitated to be critical of outgoing student fellows Gabi Stricker-Phelps and Lachlan Finch, who both have similar political leanings to him, when asked to compare his approach to theirs.
 He said that as a point of differentiation, he promised to “speak to students on all issues and provide them with regular updates”.
-He also committed to attending SRC meetings regularly as another point of contrast from Stricker-Phelps (who has barely attended any SRC meetings during her term as undergraduate fellow), and meeting with both SRC and USU representatives biannually.
+He also committed to attending SRC meetings regularly as another point of contrast from Stricker-Phelps (who has barely attended any SRC meetings during her term as undergraduate fellow), and meeting with both SRC and USU representatives bimonthly.
 Considering that previous Senate fellows have historically had distant, if not antagonistic, relationships with these student organisations, Honi is curious to see how Jorgensen plans to bridge that gap.

 It is also interesting to note that Jorgensen repeatedly referred to the Senate as the ‘Board’.
 Whether this indicates his confusion with the USU, Academic Board or his view of the Senate as more of a corporate rather than a democratic governance body, Honi is unclear.
 Additionally, a number of his policies appear more suited for the University of Sydney Union, for example a proposal to work with the heads of faculty societies.